rashti-alireza/Elliptica/README.md

 In each project there is a directory named `XXXX_ParFiles`, where `XXXX` denotes the project name, e.g., `NSNS_ParFiles`.
 One can find various parameter files for different gravitational systems.
-Having set the parameters of interest, one invoke the code:
+Having set the parameters of interest, one invokes the code:

 `$ ./Exe/elliptica /path/to/the/parameter/file`